g-micah/DeepForest/README.md

 # DeepForest
-Web application built with the Spring framework
+A bug-tracker web application built with the Spring framework.